September 9, 1912

 Andrew watched her, until her eyes flickered from the violin to meet his for a split second.
 There was an eagerness coming alive in her, like spring peeking out of a long winter.
 Andrew smiled softly, recognizing the feeling the music invoked.
 None of the men understood the music — the story — that he conveyed.
 Most people didn’t.
 But he saw it in Clara.

 Before he had finished playing, a knock sounded at the door.
-Vincent didn’t give Hannah chance to answer it, unfolding his long limbs out of the chair to go for it himself.
-The hallway rang with familiar greetings of friends who hadn’t seen each other for a while, and Hannah begin clearing places as Robert and Edmund greeted their guest.
+Vincent didn’t give Hannah chance to answer it, unfolding his long limbs out of the chair to go himself.
+The hallway rang with familiar greetings of friends who hadn’t seen each other for a while, and Hannah began clearing places as Robert and Edmund greeted their guest.
 The party moved outdoors to the porch and Andrew slowly put away his violin.

 “No, don’t you be worrying about cleaning up.”
 She ordered, moving to the sink.
 “And don’t you be worrying about Mr. Castle and Mr. Mordant.
 Someday you’ll marry a pretty girl, and you probably won’t get along very well with her father either.
 You go out there and enjoy yourself and don’t let their competing bother you.”